sirprize/dojo-data-model/readme.md

     });

 First we've added `_CrudModel` to the dependencies array of `define` and then we added `normalizeServerSideValidationErrors()`.
 With this method we're taking into account potential server-side validation errors and pack them into an error data model for consumption by our views.

+### Error Data Model

+The error data model can be retrieved by `Model.getErrorModel()` and it is the place where client- and server-side errors are set, so our application doesn't have to bother about the source of the problem.
+The error model itself is also an instance of `DataModel` thus can be watched for property changes.
+The properties are identical to those of the containing data model object.

 ### Persisting A New Item